muchdogesec/feeds2stix/processors/abuse_ch/threatfox/README.md

 #### Indicators / Malware

-For each `malware_printable` entry Indicator and Malware objects are created as follows;
+For each unique `malware_printable` entry a Malware objects is created as follows;

 ```json
 {